 This was my first visit to the Vessel, and I was overwhelmed.
 Josh had arranged ticket entry, and we were allowed in a group.
 We set a time and a location to meet and then split up to pursue whatever object we desired.

 There was a lot of climbing, and as the sunset, we all seemed to find a spot to practice shooting silhouettes.
-Then we back down to the Backyard at Hudson Yards, where we photographed some of the food trucks while treating ourselves to soft-serve ice cream.
+Then we went back down to the Backyard at Hudson Yards, where we photographed some food trucks while treating ourselves to soft-serve ice cream.
 It was an exhausting but fun field trip.